 Product Code: CORALFS 1

-Painted Wood Tropical Fish from Bali Indonesia
+Painted Wood Tropical Fish from Bali Indonesia.
+Wood Crafts Made in Indonesia.

 Links to All Painted Wood Fish made in Indonesia :